AdamG012/obj-to-html/README.md

   - `--min_camera MIN_CAMERA`: The minimum distance for camera view.
   - `--max_camera MAX_CAMERA`: The maximum distance for camera view.
   - `--z_pos Z_POS`: The Z coordinate to display the camera.
+  - `--texture TEXTURE_FILE`: The Z coordinate to display the camera.
+  - `--mtl_file MTL_FILE`: The Z coordinate to display the camera.

 Example:
                   `python obj_to_html.py tree.obj tree.html -t "Tree Object"`